-According to the Rulebook for technical conditions and building infrastructure (from 15 July 2014), the Company is obliged to build its infrastructure underground in urban areas with over 15,000 citizens for buildings for collective living with more than eight apartments, The Company has a Digital Agenda obligation for coverage of 100% and 50% of all Macedonian households with 30 Mbps and 100 Mbps broadband speed respectively, with a technology neutral basis until the end of 2020.
+In accordance with the Rulebook for technical conditions and building infrastructure (dated 15 July 2014), the Company is obliged to build its infrastructure underground in urban areas with over 15,000 citizens for buildings for collective living with more than eight apartments.
+The Company has a Digital Agenda obligation for coverage of 100% and 50% of all Macedonian households with 30 Mbps and 100 Mbps broadband speed respectively, with a technology neutral basis until the end of 2020.

-The amendments in September 2016 with a new obligation for registering on the new & existing electronic networks (ATLAS), pertain to joint building and use of networks, a decreased obligation for underground networks around administrative, educational, cultural and religious buildings which should be done only in urban areas of cities with above 15,000 citizens, a modified Digital Agenda for data on network coverage of active and passive access lines and a new obligation for the Agency to publish the received reports on the optic backbone segment measurements by all operators.

-The Agency analyzes of the retail fixed market have been published and based on the Company initiatives the Agency announced deregulation of retail fixed services.
+The amendments made in September 2016, which include a new obligation for registration of new & existing electronic networks (ATLAS) refer to joint building and using of networks and a new obligation for the Agency to publish the received reports on the optic backbone segment measurements by all operators.
+All existing operators on the Macedonian market are obliged by the end of June 2017, at the latest, to submit data for already built infrastructure by September 2016.
+The tender for a USO provider has been published at the end of 2016, and one of the main criteria is the required amount for a refund.
+The Company won the tender and signed contracts with the Agency for the following universal services:

-The Agency issued a decision for a refund to the Company for the Universal Service Obligation (USO) net cost for 2015, following the Company's relevant submission in 2016.

-The tender for a USO provider has been published and one of the main criteria is the required amount for a refund.
-The Company is preparing proposal for its participation on the tender with the following considerations:

-- Refund amount for fixed access and access to disabled users (voice and Internet of min.
-2Mbit/s) - Refund amount for public payphones and complete directory and directory enquiry services.
+- Fixed access and access to disabled users (voice and Internet of minimum 2Mbit/s download) - Public payphones

-The tender for a USO provider is completed and the bids have been announced, the Company and R3 Infomedia (for the Telephone Directory) are the only bidders and they won the tender.
+The tender for a USO provider was completed at the end of 2016 and R3 Infomedia signed a contract with the Agency for the Telephone Directory and Directory Inquiry universal services.